MetOffice/simulation-systems/source/Reviewers/releases/jules_release.rst

 * Edit ``rose-meta/jules-standalone/version<from>_<to>.py`` such that,

   * Imports of other macros are removed
-  * Add a new blank upgrade macro that bumps the version to the release versiom,
+  * Add a new blank upgrade macro that bumps the version to the release version,

   .. code-block::